flemish4/RoboPorter/simulator/README.md

           Data will appear in lidarAngles and lidarMap when lidarReady is True again
         - Movement is calculated using the speedVector variables, some error is introduced. wheelSpeeds is set, porterImuOrientation is           set, this is the realPorterOrientation with some error added - use this bearing in mind we do not know how accurate the imu is
         - calculatePorterPosition() is a good start for converting wheelSpeeds and porterImuOrientation into porterLocation
+    - Stop :
+      - Desc : Stops any running feature

   - Settings :
     - simSpeed        : Used to vary the simulation speed (untested)
     - simFrameTime    : Length of frame, may be useful for slower machines
     - scale           : The number of real world cm per pixel
     - realPorterSize  : [x,y] the size of the porter in cm
     - (wheel|orientation|encoder)Error : percentage error included when calculating values
     - font            : Font used in menu
     - winX, winY      : Size of the program window in pixels
     - views           : Relative size, position and colour of and 'views' in the program
     - tileRealW       : Real world width/height of one tile - i.e. the smallest unit you can draw on the map
     - lidarRpm        : RPM of the lidar